Safe House Case Study

 Other ‘invisible’ effects ranged from face replacement to matte painting; while the deaths within the gun battles were peppered with gore seen flying from exit wounds.

 In a climactic chase sequence, much of the action took place around Cape Town’s Green Point stadium, during a major football match.
-Plates were shot with a mostly-empty stadium, which Image engine populated with tens of thousands of football fans.
+Plates were shot with a mostly empty stadium, which Image engine populated with tens of thousands of football fans.

 This was managed swiftly and successfully in 2D, due to a comprehensive tile shoot, which enabled the job to be handled by with camera projections onto geometry derived from a lidar scan of the stadium.
-“After looking at various options with the Director, and after mocking up camera moves with a stand in and testing in NUKE we decided that a 2D approach was going to be the most efficient way of handling these shots” said Hughes.
-“This just meant that the crowd tile shoots needed to be well planned, and then the setup in NUKE would be relatively straight forward.”
+“After looking at various options with the Director, and after mocking up camera moves with a stand-in and testing in NUKE we decided that a 2D approach was going to be the most efficient way of handling these shots,” said Hughes.
+“This just meant that the crowd tile shoots needed to be well planned, and then the setup in NUKE would be relatively straightforward.”

 There were 12 shots in total covering the interior and exterior of the stadium.

 500 extras were brought in for the VFX shoots, which essentially filled one block of seating, out of about 200.
-In addition to the 2 film cameras used to replicate the nodal move and opposing shots, 3 additional Canon EOS 7D cameras were set up at each opposing side of the stadium.
+In addition to the 2 film cameras used to replicate the nodal move and opposing shots, 3 additional Canon EOS 7D cameras were set up on opposing sides of the stadium.
 “This meant that instead of having to shoot a tile for each block of the stadium, we only needed to shoot along one half and reuse the opposing camera to fill the other side of the stadium,” explained Hughes.

-In addition, the same extras were filmed walking in groups outside the stadium, which would be later filling the streets and upper concourse; and a second crowd element shoot took place in Vancouver.
+In addition, the same extras were filmed walking in groups outside the stadium, which would later be filling the streets and upper concourse; and a second crowd element shoot took place in Vancouver.
 To plan for the initial tiling setup for the exterior crowd shoots, a test was set up using crowds from a previous show, which helped to determine the numbers, position and whether or not the 2D approach would hold up successfully.

 Once keyed and prepped, these groups were projected onto tiles throughout the front of the set and the crowds were accurately positioned once the stadium geometry was available.
-The camera was supplied via matchmove, with the setups all done in nuke.
+The camera was supplied via matchmove, with the setups all done in Nuke.

 There were roughly 20 groups of crowd retimed and repeated another 111 times, projected in different positions until the outer concourse was filled.
 This resulted in several thousand extras in place.

 Evelyne Leblond, Compositing Supervisor for the show, was responsible for the seamless integration of all the elements.
-This involved setting up the game play (which had been shot separately in another stadium), testing the cameras, selecting footage of the crowds and in some cases retiming the footage so that details, such as flag waving, could be seen easily.
+This involved setting up the gameplay (which had been shot separately in another stadium), testing the cameras, selecting footage of the crowds and in some cases retiming the footage so that details, such as flag waving, could be seen easily.

-Finally it came down to a solid job of keying and rotoscoping all the foreground objects and integrating the footage within the stadium – matching lighting, atmospherics and generally keeping things consistent – no mean feat when dealing with such a large projection.
+Finally, it came down to a solid job of keying and rotoscoping all the foreground objects and integrating the footage within the stadium – matching lighting, atmospherics and generally keeping things consistent – no mean feat when dealing with such a large projection.

 In summary, Safe House was a comprehensive show, all completed within a tight schedule matching the high-energy pace of the film itself.

-“Safe House was a lot of fun from day one; it was just one of those projects that had such solid foundations behind it; with DOP Oliver Wood and Editor Rick Pearson on board,” said Hughes.
+Safe House was a lot of fun from day one; it was just one of those projects that had such solid foundations behind it; with DOP Oliver Wood and editor Rick Pearson on board,” said Hughes.
 “In addition, Daniel Espinosa gave us a huge amount of creative freedom and trusted us to come up with the goods.
 I can’t say enough how awesome the crew was at Image Engine, and how everyone just got on board, worked fast and enjoyed the ride.”